-Excluded Services: Services that are not covered by this health plan.
+Excluded Services: Services that aren't covered by this health plan.

-Extra Help: Medicare program that helps people with limited incomes and resources reduce Medicare Part D prescription drug costs, such as premiums, deductibles, and copays.
+Extra Help: Medicare program that helps people with limited incomes and resources reduce Medicare Part D drug costs, such as premiums, deductibles, and copays.
 Extra Help is also called the "Low-Income Subsidy", or "LIS".

-Generic drug: A prescription drug approved by the federal government to use in place of a brand name drug.
+Generic drug: A drug approved by the FDA to use in place of a brand name drug.
 A generic drug has the same ingredients as a brand name drug.
 It's usually cheaper and works just as well as the brand name drug.